 Hi Res Photos

-To capture the hi res image: Double click on the underscored, blue link which identifies the photo you wish to capture.
+To capture the high resolution image: Double click on the underscored, blue link that identifies the photo you wish to capture.
 That will open the image.
-After the image is fully opened, right click (for MAC, control click) on the image and save it to your hard drive.
+After the image is fully opened, right click (for Mac, control click) on the image and save it to your hard drive.

 photo by Helen Hopper (3 MB)

 The Mile High Swinging Bridge was built in 1952 and renovated in 1999.
 The bridge rests 5,280 feet above sea level and 80 feet above the ground.

 photo by Helen Hopper (0.9 MB)

 Solar thermal panels on the roof of Grandfather Mountain’s eco-friendly fudge shop use the energy of the sun to heat the building and the water used within.

 Late May and early June bring showy blooms to Catawba rhododendron at Grandfather Mountain.